Give country solution, not hollow speeches: Rahul Gandhi to govt on COVID-19 situation | Politics

 Give country solution, not hollow speeches: Rahul Gandhi to govt on COVID-19 situation

+In another tweet, he said, ''The poor are not just a number – they are living people and hundreds of helpless families.
+Crushing the middle-class and turning them poor, the BJP government has shown how destruction can be done.''
+Gandhi also cited a media report claiming that India has been added to the list of countries having collective poverty after a span of 45 years.

-Gandhi tested positive for coronavirus earlier this week with mild symptoms and has been quarantined at home.
+The Congress leader tested positive for COVID-19 earlier this week.
+He reported mild symptoms and has been quarantined at home.

-The country saw a record over 3.14 lakh fresh cases of coronavirus in the last 24 hours.
-PTI SKC DV DV
+Gandhi also took to Instagram, saying he has hope and faith that the people of the country will defeat the virus by working together.

+''One day we will hug again.
+I have hope and faith in the human spirit, in the Indian spirit.
+We will heal.
+We will defeat this virus and we will do it by working together,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)